Apprenticeships, Traineeships and Scholarships

 School Support

-Many young people find the first year of an apprenticeship or traineeship can be the most challenging and many don’t transition into the second year of their training contract.
+Many young people find the first year of an apprenticeship or traineeship can be challenging.
 School structures and networks help to support students to complete their SACE and make good progress through their apprenticeship or traineeship.
 This ensures they transition successfully from school into full-time employment.
-The types of support available include regular structured contact with the school, delivery of SACE subjects, MIND support and monitoring their progress with the RTO and employer.
+The types of support available include regular structured contact with the school, delivery of SACE subjects, mentoring support and monitoring their progress with the RTO and employer.

 Inspiring Possibilities